pedropolvora/data_science/evaluating_models/pitfalls_ab_testing.md

 * "There indeed a significant difference between the two populations"
 * "I can't tell whether there is a difference because the variances of the estimates are too high"

+## Multiple Models

+Having multiple models at the same time *can drastically increase* the rate of false positives.

+A modified procedure (called Benjamini-Hochberg) to deal with these situations is to reject the null hypothesis for the smalles normalized p-values `p(i) < i/m*q` where `m` is the number of tests, `i` is the ranking of the p-value, and `q`is the significance.

+This can be useful even when you have models running one after the other on-line.

+## How long to Run the Test

+Besides what was discussed above, that a test has to be ran until you get statistical significance, there are more considerations on why we should have
+in mind.

+It could be ethical considerations on running the test too long (e.g. pharma industry).
+Or it could be **distribution drift**, where the behavior of the user changes faster than one can collect enough observations.

+It's important to go beyond the **Novelty effect**, which is when users have initial reactions different due to unique fact that the new *set-up* is new and not because of the actual differences.

+Other issues such as seasonality are important.

+## Distribution drift